sveltejs/cli/.changeset/bump-better-auth.md

 'sv': patch
 ---

-chore(better-auth): bump better-auth to 1.6
+chore(better-auth): bump better-auth to 1.6 and migrate CLI to the `auth` package